New standards for teaching staff and new curricula are improving school education

-Title: Basic education programme for Afghanistan (BEPA)
+Title: Basic and secondary education programme for Afghanistan (BEPA)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development(BMZ)

-Lead executing agency: Ministry of Education
+Lead executing agency: Afghan Ministry of Education (Teacher Education Directorate)

-Overall term: 2010 to 2016
+Overall term: 2017 to 2021

 Afghanistan is in an education crisis.
 According to the United Nations Children’s Fund (UNICEF), 3.7 million school-age children do not attend school, 60 per cent of whom are girls.
 War and armed conflicts have left deep scars.
 Overcrowded classrooms in dilapidated school buildings and teachers with little or no training are common in many parts of Afghanistan.
 The resulting lack of education continues to hamper the country’s development.
 70 per cent of women and around half of all men can neither read nor write.